chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     {{< warning >}}
     {{% automate/char-warn %}}
     {{< /warning >}}

+1. Stop all the services at frontend nodes in Automate HA Cluster.
+Run the below command to all the Automate and Chef Infra Server nodes

+    ``` bash
+    sudo chef-automate stop
+    ```

 1. Copy the `bootstrap.abb` file to all the Chef Automate HA FrontEnd Nodes (both Chef Automate and Chef Infra Server).